Agarian/Cigar-Client/README.md

  - Name Text Color: Lets you edit the color of your name in the game.
  - Cell Border Color: Lets you edit the color of the cell borders.
  - Cell Border Size: Lets you edit the size of the cell borders.
+ - Infinite Zoom: Lets you zoom out as much as you want (mouse scroll).

 ### Other things
 - Show Grid was already in the client, though wouldn't work with the Dark Theme.